 6. Shabana Mahmood

-In the 2010 General Election, Shabana was the first Muslim female to be elected as an MP in Birmingham.
-The Labour Party politician, Shabana Mahmood, won a seat in Parliament to represent Birmingham Ladywood.
+In the 2010 General Election, Shabana Mahmood was the first Muslim female elected as an MP in Birmingham.
+The Labour Party politician won a seat in Parliament to represent Birmingham Ladywood.
 During her campaigning in 2010, Mahmood stressed that Muslim women were interested in politics and her candidacy showed that a role in the Commons was open to all ethnic minorities.
 According to The Guardian, she said: “The image of the voiceless Muslim woman who cannot leave the house is just not true: they are interested in politics.
 Parliament is for the people – all of the people – and the ethnic minority population should claim it.”

 7. Ellie Simmonds